justudin/justudin.github.com/_posts/2018-01-03-check-and-format-existing-drive-command-line.md

    sudo mount /dev/sdb1 /mnt/data/
    ```

-## Mounting the new drive Automatically at Boot
+## Mounting the new drive automatically at booting
 If you wish to mount the filesystem automatically each time the server boots, adjust the /etc/fstab file:

    ```bash